vkottler/vtelem/docs/message.md

 Name | Value | Description
 -----|-------|------------
-[`invalid`](#invalid) | 0 | A frame type of zero is not considered any kind of frame, though it is sometimes useful to use when testing protocol or client/server machinery without any real data to transfer.
 [`data`](#data) | 1 | A simple frame containing an array of channel indices followed by channel data appearing in the same order as indicated by the array of indices.
 [`event`](#event) | 2 | A simple frame containing an array of channel indices followed by an "event" structure containing a "previous" and "current" pair of values and timestamps.
 This frame is useful for data that warrants asynchronous updates more than synchronous ones.
+[`invalid`](#invalid) | 0 | A frame type of zero is not considered any kind of frame, though it is sometimes useful to use when testing protocol or client/server machinery without any real data to transfer.
 [`message`](#message) | 3 | A frame containing bytes for one portion of a variable-length message.
 [`stream`](#stream) | 4 | A frame containing bytes from a stream channel starting at a provided index.

-### Invalid

-No further interpretation of an `invalid` frame can be made.
-If a client is expecting to process real data and encounters this frame, discard and move on to the next delivery of the frame-encapsulating transmission.

-If the transport mechanism is stream-oriented and can't distinguish discrete transmissions, the client should close the stream and indicate error.

 ### Data